 When designing a filming or audio recording room, weigh your flooring options from those on this list:

-If your studio is up on a second floor, you can have concrete poured over the wooden plank subfloor beneath your current flooring, and then the vinyl can be installed on top.
-Pouring concrete over a wooden subfloor adds another layer of insulation and is one technique contractors used to improve the evenness of a floor as preparation for laying a floating floor or vinyl.
+If your studio is up on a second floor, you can have concrete poured over the wooden plank subfloor beneath your current flooring, and then the luxury vinyl can be installed on top.
+Pouring concrete over a wooden subfloor adds another layer of insulation and is one technique contractors use to improve the evenness of a floor as preparation for laying luxury vinyl material.

-Vinyl may be the most cost-effective option available, and a luxury variety can look similar to laminate or hardwood while offering vinyl’s exclusive indestructibility and other special features.
-Luxury vinyl options can cost as much as laminate, depending on where and what you buy.
-When vinyl gets scratched, the damaged piece can be peeled up and quickly replaced without disturbing the rest of the floor.
+Luxury vinyl may be the most cost-effective option available, and a luxury variety can look similar to laminate or hardwood while offering vinyl’s exclusive indestructibility and other special features.
+Luxury vinyl floors can cost as much as laminate, depending on where and what you buy.
+When luxury vinyl gets scratched, the damaged piece can often be peeled up and quickly replaced without disturbing the rest of the floor.

-The pros of vinyl flooring for a home studio include:
+The pros of luxury vinyl flooring for a home studio include:

 - Affordability